broadinstitute/ssGSEA2.0/Readme.md

 ## Disclaimer

 The primary purpose of this repository is to supplement our [manuscript](https://www.mcponline.org/content/18/3/576.abstract) in which we describe PTM-SEA and [PTMsigDB](https://proteomics.broadapps.org/ptmsigdb/).
-While ssGSEA2.0 presents an updated version of the original ssGSEA R implementation, we want to acknowledge that this is not the primary repository for ssGSEA.
+While ssGSEA2.0 presents an updated version of the original ssGSEA R implementation, we want to acknowledge that this is **not the primary repository for ssGSEA**.
 The official codebase for ssGSEA can be found [here](https://github.com/GSEA-MSigDB/ssGSEA-gpmodule), and the official GenePattern module to perform ssGSEA can be accessed [here](https://www.genepattern.org/modules/docs/ssGSEAProjection/4).

 ## ssGSEA 2.0